 Another example of implementing PC detection in 2D coherent techniques probes a photovoltaic device based on the benchmark polymer-fullerene blend PCDTBT:PCBM.
-59 Fig. 5 (a) displays J-V curves measured under solar illumination and under pulsed femtosecond excitation.
-In particular the latter curve was acquired under the same excitation conditions as the 2D maps shown in Fig. 5 (b)-(e).
-The comparison reported in Figure 5(a) illustrates yet another relevant advantage of the multidimensional PC detected spectroscopy over TA methods: this PC detected variant of 2D spectroscopy probes the photocarrier generation process in photovoltaic devices under actual working conditions.
+Figure 5a displays J-V curves measured under solar illumination and under pulsed femtosecond excitation.
+In particular, the latter curve was acquired under the same excitation conditions as the 2D maps shown in Figure 5b-e.
+The comparison reported in Figure 5a illustrates yet another relevant advantage of the multidimensional PC-detected spectroscopy over TA methods; this PC-detected variant of 2D spectroscopy probes the photocarrier generation process in photovoltaic devices under actual working conditions.

 Figure 5. (a) J-V curve on an organic photovoltaic device under pulsed femtosecond excitation and under illumination with a solar simulator.
-2DPC spectra on the same device: (b)-(c) rephasing signal, (d)-(e) non-rephasing signal.
-Reproduced from Ref 59.
+2DPC spectra on the same device: (b,c) rephasing signal, (d,e) nonrephasing signal.
+Reproduced from ref 59.

-Fig. 5 shows the PC detected 2D real and imaginary spectra on this photocell: rephasing (Fig.5(b)-(c)) and non-rephasing spectra (Fig.5(d)-(e)) were acquired simultaneously using a two-channel lock-in amplifier.
+Figure 5 shows the PC-detected 2D real and imaginary spectra on this photocell; rephasing (Figure 5b,c) and nonrephasing spectra (Figure 5d,e) were acquired simultaneously using a two-channel lock-in amplifier.
 It highlights a powerful feature of the application of PC detection in the context of 2D coherence spectroscopies, which measure correlation spectra related to the full complex nonlinear permittivity function, composed of absorptive and dispersive contributions, in the PC excitation spectrum.
-This is an important aspect to evaluate the evolution of charged photoexcitations in excitonic solar cells: the details of the photocarrier production dynamics are contained in the complex permittivity function, as underlined eloquently by the work of Karki et al.57 These data represent, to the best of our knowledge, the first attempt to measure 2DPC spectra on an organic based photocell.
-Beyond the field of photovoltaic devices based on novel materials, 2DPC might also be relevant in the study of single nano-structures where PC have already been reported.^{60,61} Moreover, this technique could be particularly helpful in the investigation of polariton many-body correlations in inorganic quantum-well Fabry-Pérot microcavities where electrodes can be applied and PC easily detected.
+This is an important aspect to evaluate the evolution of charged photoexcitations in excitonic solar cells; the details of the photocarrier production dynamics are contained in the complex permittivity function, as underlined eloquently by the work of Karki et al. These data represent, to the best of our knowledge, the first attempt to measure 2DPC spectra on an organic-based photocell.
+Beyond the field of photovoltaic devices based on novel materials, 2DPC might also be relevant in the study of single nanostructures where PCs have already been reported.60 Moreover, this technique could be particularly helpful in the investigation of polariton many-body correlations in inorganic quantum well Fabry-Pérot microcavities, where electrodes can be applied and PC easily detected.